actuator/cve/README.md

 ## Command Injection

 - **CVE-2024-53940**
   - **Description**: An issue was discovered in Victure RX1800 WiFi 6 Router (software EN_V1.0.0_r12_110933, hardware 1.0) devices.
-Multiple endpoints are vulnerable to command injection, including `/cgi-bin/luci/admin/opsw/ddns_apply`, `/cgi-bin/luci/admin/opsw/set_forward_cfg`, `/cgi-bin/luci/admin/opsw/ping_tracert_apply`, and `/cgi-bin/luci/admin/opsw/set_pptp_l2tp_data_cfg`.
-Attackers can exploit these vulnerabilities by sending crafted payloads through parameters intended for these utilities, enabling arbitrary command execution with root-level permissions on the device.
+Certain /cgi-bin/luci/admin endpoints are vulnerable to command injection.
+Attackers can exploit this by sending crafted payloads through parameters intended for the ping utility, enabling arbitrary command execution with root-level permissions on the device.

 - **CVE-2024-53939**
   - **Description**: An issue was discovered in Victure RX1800 WiFi 6 Router (software EN_V1.0.0_r12_110933, hardware 1.0) devices.
 The /cgi-bin/luci/admin/opsw/Dual_freq_un_apple endpoint is vulnerable to command injection through the 2.4 GHz and 5 GHz name parameters, allowing an attacker to execute arbitrary commands on the device (with root-level permissions) via crafted input.